dennisreimann/dennisreimann.de/src/articles/2019-02-26-vue-cli-serve-express.md

 ```

 Wow, that is as short as the proxy config, but what does it do?
-It leverages the [Webpack Dev Server `before` callback](https://webpack.js.org/configuration/dev-server/#devserverbefore), which does the heavy lifting.
+It leverages [webpack-dev-server's `before` callback](https://webpack.js.org/configuration/dev-server/#devserverbefore) to do the heavy lifting.

-I keep my server stuff in `src/server`, which contains the following `configure.js` that is imported above:
+I keep my server-side code in `src/server` which contains the following `configure.js` imported above:

 ```js
 const bodyParser = require('body-parser')